orobix/quadra/README.md

 - Documentation website is using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) and [MkDocs](https://www.mkdocs.org/).
 For code documentation we are using [Mkdocstrings](https://mkdocstrings.github.io/).
 For releasing software versions we combine [Bumpver](https://github.com/mbarkhau/bumpver) and [Mike](https://github.com/jimporter/mike).
 - Models can be exported in different ways (`torchscript` or `torch` file).
 We have also added [ONNX](https://onnx.ai/) support for some models.
 - Testing framework is based on [Pytest](https://docs.pytest.org/en/) and related plug-ins.
 - Code quality is ensured by [pre-commit](https://pre-commit.com/) hooks.
-We are using [Black](https://github.com/psf/black) for formatting, [Pylint](https://www.pylint.org/) for linting, [Mypy](https://mypy.readthedocs.io/en/stable/) for type checking, [Isort](https://pycqa.github.io/isort/) for sorting imports, and [Ruff](https://github.com/astral-sh/ruff) for checking futher code and documentation quality.
+We are using [Ruff](https://github.com/astral-sh/ruff) for linting, enforcing code quality and formatting, [Pylint](https://www.pylint.org/) for in depth linting and [Mypy](https://mypy.readthedocs.io/en/stable/) for type checking.

 ## FAQ